 Property Taxes and Insurance

-13. First-Time Buyer Programs in Ontario
+13. Ontario First-Time Homebuyer Programs

 - Home Buyers’ Plan (HBP): This program allows you to withdraw up to $60,000 from your RRSP tax-free to use as a down payment.

-Ontario offers the Home Buyers’ Tax Credit, providing up to $750 in tax savings to help offset closing costs.
+- Tax Credits and Incentives: Ontario offers the Home Buyers’ Tax Credit, providing up to $750 in tax savings to help offset closing costs.

 14. Common Mistakes to Avoid